Reading Your Property Assessment Notice

-Your assessment also shows some of your property details, including the property type, dimensions, building square footage and the year of construction, as well as an overview of the key factors we considered in assessing it.
+Your assessment notice also shows some of your property details, including the property type, dimensions, building square footage and the year of construction, as well as an overview of the key factors we considered in assessing it.

 Learn more—your roll number and access key

 Your Property Assessment Notice also includes information about how you can learn more about your specific assessment.
 You can use the access key and your roll number from this section to log in to AboutMyProperty to see the information we have on file for your property and compare it to others in your neighbourhood.
 Learn more about what else you can do there.

 How to let us know if you disagree with your assessment